omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 will fill in the text widget with "100" and select the checkbox.
 Widgets that do not have such lines in the property file will be left alone.
+The property file takes precedence over values specified in the XSWT file.

 Compound data structures (arrays, maps, and any combination of them) can be specified in the JSON syntax ('http://json.org').
 They can be iterated over